-We recommend sharing the Parent information packwith parents as early as possible.
+We recommend sharing the Wildchild Parents guide with parents as early as possible.
 The information enclosed including a kit list, faqs, example itinerary etc. will help them to prepare for their child’s upcoming adventure and plan early to buy or borrow the required kit.

 Holding an information evening for parents is an invaluable way to either launch the trip as a way to encourage participation, or as an information evening for parents of children taking part.
 It is an essential opportunity for parents to ask questions and understand what their child should expect on the trip.
 We recommend holding your information evening as early as possible.

 We are happy to come along to your parents evening (subject to location and staff availability) to present to the parents and answer any questions.
 Please ensure you give us plenty of notice of your intended presentation date in order for us to plan this in.
 We are also happy to provide you with a parents evening presentation if required.

 If this is your first time on a Wildchild adventure, we would be happy to welcome you for a preview of the site in advance of your trip.
 Please contact us to arrange a convenient date and time.

 Although it is the responsibility of each child to ensure they have all the compulsory items from the kit list, it may help you to bring a few spare items that should they be forgotten, would seriously affect pupils’ enjoyment of the trip.
 These include